 Spot Treatment: Apply benzoyl peroxide or tea tree oil to active spots in the “oily” zones.

 Exfoliation: Exfoliate 1-2 times a week to help clear out your pores.
-Skip that harsh scrubs; instead of go with mild chemical exfoliants such as AHA/BHA, for even texture skin.
+Skip those harsh scrubs; instead go with mild chemical exfoliants such as AHA/BHA, for even texture skin.

 Why Customization Matters

 This will keep your skin glowing all day long.
 Combination skin is most difficult to handle as it keeps changing with the seasons, changing from one thing to another.
 A one-size-fits-all product can dry your cheeks too much or even make your T zone oilier.
-By tweaking your skincare routines that suits you can finally achieve desired balance of optimal and ideal skin, with both hydration available where its needed and some control on oil.
+By tweaking your skincare routines that suit you can finally achieve the desired balance of optimal and ideal skin, with both hydration available where it is needed and some control on oil.
+A great product to try is the Cetaphil Daily Oil-Free Hydrating Lotion, made for specially for combination skin.
+It hydrates dry areas without clogging pores or adding excess shine to oily zones.

 Final Thoughts